tanvirjoy04/send-to-pager-app/README.md

-# Solo Project (PRO) - Send to Pager App
+# Send to Pager App
-Solo Project aimed for Advanced Students learning Frontend development & javascript.
+Project aimed for Advanced Students learning Frontend development & javascript.

 ## Requirements
 - Build it from scratch